"Shu Kingdom Archaeology" Result

 109

-In the quiet countryside of Guanghan, Sichuan Province, a discovery in 1986 shattered conventional narratives of Chinese civilization.
-Farmers digging clay for bricks unearthed not just artifacts, but a portal to a mysterious kingdom that flourished
+In the quiet countryside of Guanghan, Sichuan Province, a discovery in 1986 shattered our understanding of ancient Chinese civilization.
+Farmers digging clay stumbled upon a treasure trove that seemed not of this world: colossal bronze masks with ang

 About Us